scp756-221/term-project-badversaries/README.md

 ~~~

 ### 6. Load testing with gatling
-To test the performance of our application especially when under heavy load, run:
+To test the performance of our application when under heavy load, run:

 ~~~
 $ ./gatling-<service>.sh <number_of_requests_per_run> <delay_between_each_run>